minhaz109074/discord-bot-for-similarity-search/README.md

 - **/summarise Command**: Provides concise summaries of lengthy texts.
 - **/search Command**: Finds similar images in a connected database to enhance visual query capabilities.

+## Vector Database Integration

+This bot uses **pgvector**, a PostgreSQL extension for vector similarity search, to efficiently manage and search image vectors within the database.
+The `pgvector` extension allows for fast and scalable similarity searches, making it ideal for handling large collections of images and other vectorized data.

 ## Installation

 1. Clone the repository: